Theoretical approach

 4. Pedagogical model of ESD

 The part of the criteria concerning implementation of teaching is based on the model of education for sustainable development prepared for this purpose in cooperation with pedagogical experts.
 The model contains the most important aspects that can be identified in several theories of ESD.
-The idea of the model has been to find a simple structure that supports both evaluation and planning of teaching.The parts of the pedagogical model are
+The idea of the model has been to find a simple structure that supports both evaluation and planning of teaching.The parts of the pedagogical model are 1) Knowledge of the environment, 2) Cognitive skills, and 3) Action skills and experiences. |

 Knowledge of the environment